 If you’re a business owner, here’s why you should calculate CLV:

-- Focus on Right Customer Segment – With the help of customer lifetime value, you can focus on customer retention with the segment of users that generate the most revenue
+- Focus On the Right Customer Segment – With the help of customer lifetime value, you can focus your customer retention efforts on the segment of users that generates the most revenue

 - Estimate the Cost of Acquiring New Users – Getting new visitors is often costly, so it’s important to find out if how much will it cost to acquire them

-- Improve User Experience – By calculating CLV, you can find areas for improving user experience and maximizing value at different touchpoints
+- Improve User Experience – After calculating CLV, you can find areas on your website and within your processes for improving user experience and maximizing value at different touchpoints

 In its simplest form, the customer lifetime value formula is multiplying the average purchase value with the number of times a customer buys your products each year and the length of time the customer has a relationship with your brand.

 Sounds like a mouthful, doesn’t it?
 Don’t worry, we’ll explain it with an example.

 Let’s say you have an online footwear store and a customer spends $75 each year on 1 pair of sneakers for the next 10 years.
 So, the lifetime value of the customer would be $750 (75 x 1 x 10).